Jump Rings

 Well, since you asked…

-I like to use a charcoal block to solder jump rings on.
-The charcoal holds in the heat, reduces the amount of oxygen resulting in less firescale and I like it.
+I like to use a charcoal block to solder jump rings.
+The charcoal holds in the heat and reduces the amount of oxygen resulting in less fire scale.

 This “lovely” drawing shows where I place my torch when soldering jump rings.
 The flame is behind and above the ring.
 Why?
 Because I want to bring all the metal up to solder-melting-temperature at the same time so, that the solder doesn’t jump to one side and ignore the other.
 Pretty cool, eh?
 Old people do, occasionally, have wisdom to impart!
 We might not remember the name of the thing with the flame coming out of it but, dang it, we know where to put it!

-So, my final word (stop praising the Lord!) on jump rings is on opening and closing them.
+So, my final word on jump rings is on opening and closing them.

 How To Open A Jump Ring

-Jump rings are opened by either: A. Using two pairs of pliers or B. using either a slot headed screw or C. that doodad that they sell.
+Jump rings are opened by either: A. Using two pairs of pliers or B. using either a slot-headed screw or a jump ring opening ring.

 If you are opening and closing a ton of jump rings, (chain mail comes to mind), try using one of the following tools:

 This one is called a Ring for Opening and Closing Jump Rings.
 Wonder why they called it that?
-So, looking at this, I think a slot headed screw soldered onto a ring band (saw screw to desired length first) would probably be a pretty cheap way to go too.
+So, looking at this, I think a slot-headed screw soldered onto a ring band (saw screw to the desired length first) would probably be a pretty cheap way to go too.

 One of these (largish size screw or bolt with a slotted head) screwed or bolted into the desk would work too.
 Check the hardware store in your area.

-Videos from Chain Mail Artists and Their Jump Ring Making Solutions
+Videos from Chain Maille Artists and Their Jump Ring-Making Solutions

 Fancy, fast winding and cutting